“Command not found” errors

 $ export PATH=/path/to/dir:$PATH

-3. Save the file, then use the source command from the Terminal to load your .bashrc file:
+- Save the file, then use the

 $ source ~/.bashrc